inception-project/inception-project.github.io/_use-case-gallery/rapid-events/index.md

 ---

 **Source**: <i>This example was kindly contributed by
-<a href="https://github.com/rgabbard">Ryan Gabbard</a>,
+<a href="https://github.com/rgabbard">Ryan Gabbard</a> and Marjorie Freedman,
 VISTA group at the Information Sciences Institute at the University of Southern California, USA</i>

 The VISTA group at the Information Sciences Institute at the [University of Southern California][1] is using INCEpTION to enable rapid adaptation of event detection and event argument attachment